mdhelomme/MDEF/docs/term3/17-DistributedDesign.md

 - On a smaller scale, how can we define fairness and justice?
 This seems to be dependant on the futures that we hope to build for ourselves and others.
 - Justice many times lies in the way that we take things for granted.
 We feel unjusticed when things are taken away from us.
 - Justice is a "human concept".
 What does justice mean outside of human structures?
+- "Justice is what love looks like in a public sphere" -> relationship between humanity and society

+Creativity:
 ![Poster](../images/PosterDD1.jpg)
 ![Poster](../images/DDPoster2.jpg)

+Our one hour conversation on creativity involved so many different aspcets, that I think outlining it is a very difficult task.
+Yet, we came to the conclusion that creativity is involves in our inherent beings, as methodologies for existensialism, yet also as a bridge for subsequent values such as collaboration, inclusivity, chaos, the power of listening, and so many more.

+One method that we found to instigue creativity, was to encourage everyone in class to collectively write a poem.

+***Dynamics***

+The dynamic was really fun and mind-opening.
+I really enjoyed the way that everygroup established a different format to present their values, and how everyone was exited to both comment and listen on every presentation.
+I also really appreciated working outside of the classroom, under the sunlight.

+***Interactions***

 ![Poem](../images/ManofWar.jpg)

+The interaction that stood out to me the most was the portrait ice breaker.
+I found it very interesting how are drawing styles were drawn from our personal cultures, and how I felt in a very delicate position when picturing the figure of somewhat else.
+The exercise made me realize how there is great power in the act of representation.